fiberplane/otel-worker/otel-worker/README.md

 ## Authentication

 The `otel-worker` allows for a simple bearer token authentication.
 This token is required by the OTLP/HTTP endpoints and the traces endpoints.

+You can configure the token using the `AUTH_TOKEN` environment variable (see below).

 ## Local development